 Condition requirement Means of monitoring during period under review Compliance achieved?
-4. No injection permitted after 1 June 2031.
+3. Injection well, geological and operational data submission requirements.
+This information can be included in the "Injection Operation Management Plan."
+Receipt of satisfactory information.
+Yes 4.
+No injection permitted after 1 June 2031.
 Review and analysis of injection data.
 N/A 5.
 The consent holder shall at all times adopt the best practicable option.
 Assessment of consent holder records and site inspection notices.
-Yes 5.
+Yes 6.
 The injection of fluids shall be confined to the Mount Messenger Formation, deeper than 1,350 m true vertical depth below ground level.
 Review of "Injection Operation Management Plan," well construction log and injection data.
 Yes 7.
 The wellhead pressure shall not exceed 1610 psi (111 bar).
 Review and analysis of injection data.
-Yes 3.
+Yes 8.
 The consent holder shall ensure discharge does not fracture any geological seal.
 Assessment of injection records and results of groundwater sampling and analysis programme.
 Yes 9.
 The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable freshwater (groundwater or surface water).
 Assessment of injection records and results of groundwater sampling and analysis programme.
 Yes 10.
 Limits the range of fluids that can be discharged under the consent.
 Assessment of consent holder records and injectate sample analysis.
 Yes 11.
 Maintain full records of injection data.
 Receipt and assessment of injection data.
 Yes 12.
 Maintain records and undertake analysis to characterise each type of waste arriving on-site for discharge.
 Receipt and assessment of injection data.
-Yes 3.
+Yes 13.
 If not carried out by an IANZ accredited laboratory, analysis shall be carried out in accordance with QA plan which has been certified by the Chief Executive QA/QC.
 Inspection of QA plan.
 Yes 14.
 Discharge must not result in fracturing of geological seals confining the injection zone.
 Assessment of injection records and results of groundwater sampling and analysis programme.
-Yes 5.
-The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on freshwater resources.
-Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification.
 Yes